 Before you start any treatment, your dentist must get your informed consent.
 This means discussing the treatment options and sharing an estimate of the fees (including any PPE fees) you will be charged before you agree to proceed.
 You can and should ask questions to fully understand the proposed treatment and all its associated costs.

-You should also be aware of what your dental plan covers, since each benefits plan is different.
+You should also be aware of what your dental plan covers since each benefit plan is different.
 The decision to reimburse patients for a PPE fee is made by insurance companies and plan sponsors, e.g. employers.
 (For general information on dental plans, visit our Dental Benefits Explained page.)

-Call your dentist first.
-They will ask you for information about your situation and give you advice about next steps.
+Call your dentist.
+They will ask you for information about your situation and give you advice about the next steps.
 If you need to visit the office, they will let you know if they can help you or will direct you to another dentist or emergency clinic.
-Not all dentists have the safety equipment (PPE) needed to guard against COVID-19.
-Do not go to a hospital emergency room for a dental problem at this time.

 What is a Dental Emergency?